 Who can take part?

-Universities Business Challenge 2014 was open to all UK undergraduates from any faculty – preferably penultimate and final year, but can be from any year
+- The Universities Business Challenge is open to all UK undergraduates from any faculty – preferably penultimate and final year, but can be from any year.

 What is it exactly?

-Students competed and ran a series of realistic, simulated businesses:
+Students compete and run a series of realistic, simulated businesses:

-- Round 1 – ran an online business for 6 weeks
+- Round 1 – run an online business for 6 weeks

 - Round 2 – live one-day regional Semi-Finals